bobzurad/cwcreations/README.md

 FirebaseUrl: 'https://cwcreations.firebaseio.com/',
 ```

-This application expects a Firebase with the following schema.
+This application expects a firebase with the following schema.
 Note that an example record is shown (with an auto-generated key) for each collection.
 ```json
 {
   "bracelets" : {